3DGenomes/TADbit/doc/source/tutorial_3d_model.rst

 .. image:: pictures/Tadbit_for_IMP_fransua_46_0.png

-One can also show the similarity betwen clusters for a limited number of them (5 in this example)
+Similarity betwen clusters can be shown for a limited number of them (5 in this example):

 ::